ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 ### Create an S3 Bucket on IBM Cloud

 Here are the steps to obtain IBM Cloud S3 bucket HMAC credentials and endpoint.
-You may choose bucket based on the cloud provider.
+If you are using a different cloud, then use the instructions given by the cloud provider to set it up.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/login).
 2. From the IBM Cloud Dashboard, click the Cloud Object Storage service instance that you want to work with.